 Please explore The Feldenkrais Project website to learn more.
 Here’s a few places to start:

-- The heart of the Feldenkrais Project is our homepage, your Feldenkrais gateway.
-Study Now.
-There’s no paywall to access over 40 hours of high quality Feldenkrais class recordings, edited with the home user in mind, are available to all our listeners.
+- The heart of the Feldenkrais Project is our homepage, your Feldenkrais gateway: Study Now.
+Well over 40 hours of high quality Feldenkrais class recordings, edited with the home user in mind, are available to all our listeners.

 - What is the Feldenkrais Method, in more detail?
 In response to student questions, I wrote this more scientifically-detailed bullet point description of the method, its background, and the principles of biomechanics, neurology, learning, and human improvement that make it work.